-If you read further, you can get familiar with the purchasing power definition.
+You can get familiar with the purchasing power definition if you read further.
 You can also learn about why changes in the real value of your money are important in economics.

 How time affects the buying power of the money

 Dollars from different years don't represent an accurate comparison of their real value.
 Practically, it means that you can't buy the same amount of goods and services with the same amount of dollars in different years.
 For comparing the value of dollars in particular years, the older figure should be adjusted by a price index.

 What is purchasing power – the purchasing power definition

 Purchasing power corresponds to the value of a currency expressed in terms of the amount of goods or services that one unit of money can buy.
 Purchasing power is strongly linked to inflation, one of the most important macroeconomic indicators.
 Check out our inflation calculator to learn more.